-4.1 What is the difference between Project Completion, Placed into Service, and the Initial Occupancy dates under the Assistance Agreement?
+4.1 Hodered What is the difference between Project Completion, Placed into Service, and the Initial Occupancy dates under the Assistance Agreement?

-Project Completion requirements are found in 12 C.F.R. § 1807.503.
+Project Completion requirements are found in 12 CFR § 1807.503.
 In general, Project Completion occurs when the necessary title transfer and/or construction are complete, and all CMF Award funds have been disbursed to the Project.
-Requirements for Project Completion for non-real estate activities, such as a Loan Loss Reserve or Secondary Market Mortgage Purchases, can also be found in 12 C.F.R. § 1807.503.
-In many cases, Project Completion and Placed into Service occur at the same time.
+Requirements for Project Completion for non-real estate activities, such as a Loan Loss Reserve or Secondary Market Mortgage Purchases, can also be found

 Placed into Service, defined in Schedule 2 of the Assistance Agreement, means that the Project is complete and ready for occupancy because a certificate of occupancy (or similar permit to occupy a structure) has been issued.
-For Rehabilitation of owner-occupied Homeownership units, Placed into Service is concurrent with Project Completion pursuant to 12 C.F.R. § 1807.503.
-For Economic Development Activities, Placed into Service occurs when: (a) all requirements of 12 C.F.R. § 1807.503 are met and (b) when the initial tenant has signed a lease and has the right to move in.
+For Rehabilitation of owner-occupied Homeownership units, Placed into Service is concurrent with Project Completion pursuant to 12 CFR § 1807.503.
+For Economic Development Activities, Placed into Service occurs when: (a) all requirements of 12 CFR § 1807.503 are met; and (b) when the initial tenant has signed a lease and has the right to move in.